 Historic Fort Steilacoom parking

 Regarding Historic Fort Steilacoom parking, our team can confirm that ample free parking is available directly on the fort grounds.
-The fort is situated on the former military parade grounds, which are part of the Western State Hospital property.
-After entering the hospital grounds at 9601 Steilacoom Blvd SW, follow signs or turn right to locate the parking area near the historic buildings.
-We appreciate that this makes access to the fort very convenient for visitors arriving by car.
+The fort is situated on the parade grounds of Western State Hospital, providing sufficient space for visitors' vehicles.
+Once you enter the hospital grounds, follow signs for the fort and look for the cannon shelter and lights, turning right after entering.
+This convenient and free parking makes access to the fort straightforward.

 Best time to visit Historic Fort Steilacoom